slact/nchan/README.md

   default: `off`
   context: http, server, location
   legacy name: push_authorized_channels_only
   > Whether or not a subscriber may create a channel by sending a request to a subscriber location.
 If set to on, a publisher must send a POST or PUT request before a subscriber can request messages on the channel.
 Otherwise, all subscriber requests to nonexistent channels will get a 403 Forbidden response.
-(Note: be careful when using this with `nchan_message_timeout` because if messages are set to time out, subscribers will only be able to connect to the channel within the message timeout.
-Channels with no messages and no subscriber are automatically removed.)

 - **nchan_message_buffer_length** `[ <number> | <variable> ]`
   arguments: 1